New – Scotland’s Wild Highland Light – The North West Highlands

 After passing the mighty Quinag and crossing over the fantastic Kylesku bridge we head into the far North West Highlands.
 A land of empty golden sands and shimmery seascapes, charismatic peaks surrounded by remote, empty Glen’s home to herds of roaming wild stags.

-We have lots of options here and the light will play a part on which locations we make our priority.
-Sandwoood Bay is an easy hike over flat terrain and said to be the UK’s most beautiful ( and haunted) beach.
+We have lots of options here and the light and weather conditions will play a part on which locations we make our priority.
+Oldshoremore beach or Sandwoood Bay are both great options, one being a short stroll and the latter a decent hike over flat terrain both beautiful examples of wild empty Highland beaches.

-From our base in the village of Tongue we’ll venture out into one of the empty Glen’s to photograph one of the most beautiful mountains, the Queen of the Highlands, Ben Loyal.
+From our base in the village of Tongue we’ll venture out into one of the empty Glen’s to photograph one of the most beautiful mountains, the Queen of the Highlands, Ben Loyal and coastline along by the remote village of Talmine.

-Other highlights include The Kyle of Durness, Loch Eriboll, the coastal villages and the Kyle of Tongue.
+Other highlights include The Kyle of Durness, Loch Eriboll, coastal villages and the Kyle of Tongue.

 After our final night in Tongue we’ll explore a few more locations before returning to Inverness via Lairg and Bonar Bridge.